-Lady Stirling (Sarah Livingston Alexander)- (1722(?)-1791) - Was fifty-six years old when she arrived at the Valley Forge Encampment to join her husband Maj.
-Gen. Lord Stirling (William Alexander).
+Sarah Livingston Alexander (Lady Stirling) (1722(?)-1791) - At fifty-six years old, she arrived at the Valley Forge Encampment to join her husband Major General William Alexander (Lord Stirling).
 Lady Stirling joined other officer's wives for the camp production of the play Cato.

-Hannah Till- Was an African American slave who worked as a cook and servant at Washington's Headquarters during the encampment.
-Her wages for her work were paid to her master until she was able to redeem her freedom in June of 1780, from the sales of her homemade products.
+Hannah Till - Mrs. Till was an African American slave who worked as a cook and servant at Washington's Headquarters during the encampment.
+Her wages for her work were paid to her master until she was able to purchase her freedom in June of 1780, from the sales of her homemade products.

-Elizabeth Thompson- Was an Irish woman well into her seventies working as a housekeeper for General Washington from 1776 to 1781.
+Elizabeth Thompson - Ms. Thompson was an Irish woman well into her seventies who worked as a housekeeper for General Washington from 1776 until 1781.
 She managed all the cooks and servants and ensured all linens and rooms were cleaned to the highest standards.
 She was directly involved in the packing and unpacking of the household goods for Washington's many headquarters throughout the war.

 Many women took to the road and joined their husbands with the army.
 The women walked carrying whatever possessions they had on their backs and frequently carrying or leading their children.
 They came from a variety of backgrounds, so their appearances and possessions varied.
 General George Washington believed that women should not be allowed to follow the army for a variety of reasons, however Washington realized that the many camp followers often filled roles that were essential to the survival of the army.

 Wives were entitled to half rations and children to quarter rations, but most women earned their keep by doing laundry, mending, and other camp chores.
-If she violated the military regulations, she could expect to be arrested, tried, and if found guilty, punished in the same manner as a man.
-An example of this punishment comes from the General Order of the 2nd Pennsylvania Regiment in 1778, "Should any women refuse to wash for a soldier at the army rate...the officer commanding the company...is immediately to dismissed her from the regiment…"
+If a woman violated military regulations, she could expect to be arrested, tried, and if found guilty, punished in the same manner as a man.
+An example of this punishment comes from the General Order of the 2nd Pennsylvania Regiment in 1778: "Should any women refuse to wash for a soldier at the army rate...the officer commanding the company...is immediately to dismiss her from the regiment…"